p2made/P2-Camp-Kitchen/docs/Sheet-Metal.md

 * A cover for the top & rear of splash back.
 * Has a return section to enclose pipes & wiring above fridge.
 * Dimensions shown are *inside* the folds.
+* Drawn as 1 mm, but should be less.

 [![08 Splash Back Cover](Sheet-Metal/08-Splash-Back-Cover.png)](Sheet-Metal/08-Splash-Back-Cover.pdf "08 Splash Back Cover")
 [![09 Splash Back Cover End](Sheet-Metal/09-Splash-Back-Cover-End.png)](Sheet-Metal/09-Splash-Back-Cover-End.pdf "09 Splash Back Cover End")